Tiruchirapalli, Tamil Nadu, India

 The new integrated terminal will be a two-storeyed building alongside the runway.
-With a built-up area of 61,634m², it will be able to accommodate 2,900 international passengers during peak hours.
+With a built-up area of 75,000m², it will be able to accommodate 2,900 international passengers during peak hours.

-The building will be designed to attain the Green Rating for Integrated Habitat Assessment (GRIHA) four-star rating for its sustainable features.
+The building is designed to attain the Green Rating for Integrated Habitat Assessment (GRIHA) four-star rating for its sustainable features.
 Its interiors will be fully air-conditioned and will reflect the cultural heritage of the region.

-The new ATC tower to be built as part of the project will include a control room and meteorological offices equipped with heating, ventilation, and air conditioning (HVAC) systems.
+The new ATC tower as part of the project will include a control room and meteorological offices equipped with heating, ventilation, and air-conditioning (HVAC) systems.